emaur/Visual-Arg-art/SOURCES.md

     Citation --> Howarth, Sophie, and Jennifer Mundy. “'Fountain', Marcel Duchamp, 1917, Replica 1964.”
 Tate, 2015.
              --> Francis M. Naumann, The Recurrent, Haunting Ghost: Essays on the Art, Life and Legacy of Marcel Duchamp, New York 2012, pp.70–81.

 Quote: “Shocking, abhorrent and completely undeserving of any recognition whatsoeve.
 Serrano is not an artist.
-He is a jerk," said Sen. Jesse Helms.
+He is a jerk."
+Said by Senator Jesse Helms (R.N.C).

     Citation --> Moore, Tracy.
 “Conservatives Still Pissed About 'Piss Christ'.”
 MEL Magazine, 29 Jan.
 2019.